 Compare to original Cross-Enterprise Document Sharing Framework (XDS Framework), we replaced traditional database for XDS Registry Actor with blockchain ledger.
 With blockchain applied, this new XDS Registry now gained blockchain characteristics.
 Immutability keep XDS Registry persist as the network still exist.
 All members within XDS Affinity Domain always have up-to-date version of XDS Registry as distributed characteristics of blockchain force every member to maintain the same copy of ledger at all time.
 With decentralization and consensus mechanism deployed, the blockchain network now gain transparency in Block addition process and can be guaranteed that no one have absolute right to manipulate transaction in blockchain at their own will.
-This given the foundation of “trust” which allow different healthcare enterprise to share their document with each other even they are not fully trust one another.
+This given the foundation of “trust” which allows different healthcare enterprises to share their documents with each other even they are not fully trust one another.
 Additionally, to allow compatibility of new XDS Registry to be able to operate with existing XDS transaction of XDS Framework, we also implemented XDS transactions interpreter to act as the middle between original framework and blockchain.
 This allow our new XDS registry blockchain to work almost seamlessly with existing system currently complied to XDS Framework.

 XDS Blockchain and Smartcontract Design